cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Definition: (of bad behavior) done openly and unashamedly
 | Usage: He just blatantly lied about it. [睁眼说瞎话]
 |
+| out of hand
+| Definition: not under control
+| Definition: without taking time to think.
+| Usage: She's so stubborn that she just rejected my suggestion out of hand.
 | throw up one's hand
 | Definition: raise both hands in the air as an indication of one's exasperation.
 |